santileira/go-graphql/README.md

 ## Definitions

-Video schema has an user but i only fetch the user if it is requested.
+- Video schema has an user but i only fetch the user if it is requested.
+- Scalar type `DateTime` with format `2006-01-02 15:04:05`.

 ## Users